-How to Find Affordable (but Reliable) Proofreading Services
+Where to Find Affordable Proofreading Services

 Road sign that says

-Let’s examine three popular platforms: Fiverr, Freelancer, and Upwork.
-We’ll also discuss how to determine whether a proofreader can provide high-quality work.
+Let’s examine three popular platforms: Fiverr, Upwork, and Freelancer.
+We’ll discuss how to navigate them and how to determine whether a proofreader can provide high-quality work.

 What Is Proofreading, and How Much Does It Cost?

-Proofreading involves correcting punctuation, spelling, grammar, capitalization, and formatting errors.
+Proofreaders correct punctuation, spelling, grammar, capitalization, and formatting errors.

 Proofreading is typically done after a document has been copyedited.